Log in or Register

 Storage yard requirements

-It is intended that all regulated towing businesses will be required to have a storage yard that meets the following DTMI standards:
+All regulated towing businesses are required to have a storage yard that meets the following DTMI standards:

-It is intended that storage yards will require a designated vehicle release area and clear procedures for releasing vehicles safely and promptly.
+Storage yards are required to have a designated vehicle release area and clear procedures for releasing vehicles safely and promptly.

 Responsible officers

-When applying for authorisation, the applicant will be required to nominate one or more individuals as ‘responsible officers’ to represent the business.
+When applying for authorisation, the applicant is required to nominate one or more individuals as ‘responsible officers’ to represent the business.

 To be nominated as a ‘responsible officer’ the individual must: